 “A Pole—because I have adopted from the Poles a certain number of their national vices.
 A Pole—because my hatred for Polish fascists is greater than for fascists of any other nationality.
 And I consider that a very important feature of my Polishness.

 Today that criticism is often reversed, and Tuwim is taken to task for his naiveté about Poland—his passionate essay concludes with the prophesy that yellow stars will be adopted by the postwar Polish state as the highest badge of honor, pinned on the chests of military heroes, and that was not how things turned out.
-Poland continued and continues to be swept with waves of antisemitism, and in the years between the arrival of the Communist government and his death in 1953 Tuwim wrote very little and by some accounts was deeply depressed.
+Poland would continue to be swept by waves of antisemitism, and in the years between the arrival of the Communist government and his death in 1953 Tuwim wrote very little and by some accounts was deeply depressed.
 But he lived those years in Poland and never seems to have considered leaving, and one of the main streets in the center of Łódź is called Tuwima, and his statue is on the city’s main pedestrian thoroughfare.

 I’m not saying that’s a happy ending.
 It’s messy and complicated.

 But some of the complications and messiness feel very familiar to me.
 As those of you who follow my Songobiography know, I have spent my life playing the folk and popular music of the United States.
 I’ve hitchhiked through all 48 contiguous states, and know the country well.
 It is my home and I feel very much part of it, for good and bad, better and worse.
-When a Polish friend who has been active in the klezmer revival here (and who is not Jewish) asked if I ever played or wrote about Jewish music, my response was, “Well… I’ve written a book about Bob Dylan.”
+When a friend who has been active in the Polish klezmer revival (and who is not Jewish) asked if I ever played or wrote about Jewish music, my response was, “Well… I’ve written a book about Bob Dylan.”
 Who is, I would note, the patron saint of what is now called Americana music.
 Take that however you choose.

 I was recently in Frankfurt, going through an exhibit on possessions looted or otherwise acquired by local gentiles and institutions—including the museum holding the exhibition—from local Jews who were deported or exterminated, and I was struck by a descriptive panel early in the exhibition which referred to “religious Jews and those first turned into Jews by the Nazis.”

 I had never before seen that framing of identity, but it immediately struck home, because that was essentially my mother’s story.
-Her family were Viennese socialists who dismissed religion as medieval superstition.
+Her parents were Viennese socialists who dismissed religion as medieval superstition.
 I am not going to call them “assimilated,” because that word suggests they were somehow less Viennese than their socialist, atheist friends whose ancestors were Catholic.
 It is like the suggestion that someone in the United States who has one African and seven European great-grandparents is “passing” if she says she is European.
 It is letting the racists set the terms, and I won’t do that.
 I cannot deny the power or harm of the racist taxonomies, but I can point out that they are racist and refuse to use them.

 My father grew up in Brooklyn, and was far more affected by antisemitism than my mother, the refugee from Nazi Vienna.
 For her, the racists were the Nazis.
 For him, they were the kids on his block.
 And, to make it messier, those kids weren’t unhyphenated Americans.
 They were all from families of recent immigrants, and when he went off to Washington Square College, he described the student body as “Jewish, Italian, Latin American, Greek, almost all Mediterraneans of one kind or another—and an occasional Christian blond, whom we tended to think of and speak of as the ‘white men’.”